Clarkson-Accountability-Transparency/gBiasRoadblocks/Shamela/README.md

 # Shamela Scripts:

-We used these bash scripts to download, extract, preprocess, classify the Shamela dataset, export results and counts, and train GloVe models for each time period (before Islam/610, before 1900, after 1900).
+We used these bash scripts to download, extract, preprocess, classify the Shamela dataset, export results and counts, and train GloVe models for each time period (before Islam/610, before 1900, and after 1900).
 We used `Makefile` to run all bash scripts consecutively and correctly.
 To run/install these scripts flawlessly, please follow the instructions below, and if you faced any difficulties, feel free to report an issue.

 ## Installing Requirements: